async-rs/async.rs/source/blog/2019-08-16-announcing-async-std.html.md

 ## The path towards 1.0

 `async-std` is currently in beta.
-We're aiming for a stable release by _September 26th, 2019_, on the same day beta release of [Rust 1.39][forge] comes out too.
+We're aiming for a stable release by _September 26th, 2019_, on the same day beta release of [Rust 1.39][forge] comes out.

-The initial version number `0.99` expresses how close we are to `1.0`. `async-std` will remain in beta until we feel `async/await` is finally on track to stabilization.
+The initial version number `0.99` expresses how close we are to `1.0`. `async-std` will remain in beta until `async`/`await` is on a committed track to stabilization.

-During the beta period, we will relase a new patch version for API extensions and backwards-compatible changes, and a new minor version for breaking changes.
-Ideally, we can manage without a breaking change towards `1.0`.
+During our beta period, we will relase a new patch version for API extensions and backwards-compatible changes, and a new minor version for breaking changes.
+In the ideal scenario, we will manage without any breaking changes towards `1.0`.

 ## Security and reliability

 `async-std` has documented [SemVer][semver] and [security practices][security].

-We use a small number of well-vetted and checked libraries, implementing all the core primitives `async-std` needs.
+We use a small number of well-vetted and checked dependencies, implementing all the core primitives `async-std` needs.

 ## Authors and community